 “When customers believe they are getting more out of a business, they give more to it.” – Susan Sorenson and Amy Adkins, Gallup Business Journal

 So just how important is it to have a top tier digital customer experience?
 According to Susan Sorenson and Amy Adkins of the Gallup Business Journal, Engaged customers represent a 23 percent premium in terms of share of wallet, profitability, revenue, and relationship growth when compared to disinterested customers.
-Digital Product Specialists, or an interaction with any one of them, can help you understand how digital customer experience sustains the success of any app.
+Digital Product Development Specialists, or an interaction with any one of them, can help you understand how digital customer experience sustains the success of any app.